How to host a New Zealand country wedding

 DO YOU NEED A SPECIAL LICENSE FOR ALCOHOL?

 Only if you’re selling alcohol.
-You do not need a special licence if you are supplying alcohol, or guests are bringing their own alcohol to a private event as long as the public can’t access the event.
+You do not need a special license if you are supplying alcohol, or guests are bringing their own alcohol to a private event as long as the public can’t access the event.
 Most councils have very similar rules.
-A special licence is typically not required when:
+A special license is typically not required when: